Oval-Tutu/shove/README.md

 #### Integration

-To enable the debug visualization in your project, add a call to `shove.debugHandler()` at the end of your `love.draw` function:
+To enable the debug visualization in your project, add a call to `shove.handleDebugKeys()` at the end of your `love.draw` function:

 ```lua
 function love.draw()